Himolde-IBE110/Labs/README.md

 Using online editors:
 JSBin is an online editor that you can use to create HTML Web pages available at  https://jsbin.com/?html,output

-You may open the file (./hello.html) available here.
+You may open the file hello.hml available [here](../hello.html).
 The .html extension tells me this is a HTML file, and it will contain some HTML code.
 Let's look at this file in a browser by right clicking.
 The file is loaded from the disk and then it displays its contents.
 You can see that this is a simple file, it is just showing the text hello html. and it's also changed the title of the page to be my first HTML page.
 So there you have it, a very simple HTML page.
-Let's now go to an online tool( https://jsbin.com/) and try to create this page from scratch.
+Let's now go to an online tool(https://jsbin.com/) and try to create this page from scratch.

 Open up a new tab and go to jsbin.com.
 We will use the free version, no need to login or register.
 We will use the site just as a playground to create a simple HTML page.
 We'll have a quick look around the layout of the site.
 Here you can see there's a panel on the left which is a HTML panel to edit HTML code, and on the right you have an open panel that will eventually display whatever code you write on the left-hand side.